 - if your password is part of a credential spill (an attacker breaks into an online service and steals the file containing all their users' userids and passwords), it (your password) probably won't be cracked (whereas weak passwords definitely will be).
 (If that service stored passwords properly, yours won't be cracked, but if not it could be.
 You have little control over this.)

-But what it you don't use your password manager religiously and are not disciplined with your passwords?
+But what it you don't use your password manager religiously (or not at all :) and are not disciplined with your passwords?
 That is, you continue to:

 - use some weak passwords,

 - to not use your password manager for at least some accounts, and/or

 - to paste some passwords yourself into login forms